yobad/AppDevIII2024/_posts/2024-01-19-Lecture 2 MAUI Architecture.md

 - It contains the constructor of the `ContentPage` inherited page.
 - You'll notice that the `MainPage` (or any user definied page) inherits from the `ContentPage` class.
 - The user definied page, will typically contain variables specific to the App that is interfacing with the model (classes and business logic).
-- It's generally good practice to extract any businesss logic away from the code behind and add it to a model class.
+- It's generally good practice to extract any business logic away from the code behind and add it to a model class.